nekocode/create-android-kotlin-app/README.md

 ## Creating project

 Make sure you have installed Python 3 and [requests](https://pypi.org/project/requests/) library before proceeding.
-And then pate the following command at a terminal, replace the `PROJECT_NAME` and `APP_PACKAGE_NAME` and execute it:
+And then paste the following command at a terminal, replace the `PROJECT_NAME` and `APP_PACKAGE_NAME` and execute it:

 ```sh
 python3 -c \